Khaani: Interruption

 Khaani was on hiatus beginning on 2 April 2018 due to the ban of Geo Entertainment Network, but the broadcast resumed again on 23 April 2018.

 Soundtrack

 The OST was sung by Rahat Fateh Ali Khan.
-It has gained more than 88 million views on YouTube.
+It has gained more than 100 million views on YouTube.

-International Broadcast
+International broadcast

-Due to its immense popularity serial is broadcast by MBC Drama in Middle East in 2019 under the same title and is also available on Sahid.net in Arabic.
+Due to its immense popularity serial is broadcast by MBC Bollywood in Middle East in 2019 under the same title and is also available on Sahid.net in Arabic.
 The show was also aired in Somaliland on Horn Cable Television Network under the same title in 2019.

 Netflix

 Later in mid 2019, the series was also released on Netflix due to its immense popularity.